diku-dk/futhark-book/language.rst

     zip [1,2,3] [true,false,true] [7.0,8.0,9.0] ==
       [(1,true,7.0),(2,false,8.0),(3,true,9.0)]

 Note that the input arrays may have different types.
-We can use to perform the inverse transformation:
+We can use ``unzip`` to perform the inverse transformation:

 ::

     unzip [(1,true,7.0),(2,false,8.0),(3,true,9.0)] ==
       ([1,2,3], [true,false,true], [7.0,8.0,9.0])

-Be aware that requires all of the input arrays to have the same length.
+Be aware that ``zip`` requires all of the input arrays to have the same length.
 Transforming between arrays of tuples and tuples of arrays is common in Futhark programs, as many array operations accept only one array as input.
-Due to a clever implementation technique, and have no runtime cost (no copying or allocation whatsoever), so you should not shy away from using them out of efficiency concerns.
+Due to a clever implementation technique, ``zip`` and ``unzip`` have no runtime cost (no copying or allocation whatsoever), so you should not shy away from using them out of efficiency concerns.

 Now let’s take a look at some SOACs.

 Map
 ~~~

-The simplest SOAC is probably .
-It takes two arguments: a function and
+The simplest SOAC is probably ``map``.
+It takes two arguments: a
-an array.
-The function argument can be a function name, or an anonymous
+function and an array.
+The function argument can be a function name,
-function.
-The function is called for every element of the input array,
+or an anonymous function.
+The function is called for every element of
-and an array of the result is returned.
+the input array, and an array of the result is returned.
 For example:

 ::